A Semi-group Expansion for Pricing Barrier Options: Introduction

 \section{Introduction}

-Numerical methods for the Cauchy-Dirichlet problem have been a topic of great interest in stochastic analysis and its applications.
-For example, in mathematical finance the Cauchy-Dirichlet problem naturally arises in valuation of continuously monitoring barrier options:
+Since the Merton's seminal work (\cite{Merton}) barrier options have been quite popular and important products in both academics and financial business for the last four decades.
+In particular, fast and accurate computation of their prices and Greeks is highly desirable in the risk management, which is a tough task under the finance models commonly used in practice.
+Thus, it has been one of the central issues in the mathematical finance community.
+Among various approaches to attacking the problem, this paper proposes a new semi-group expansion scheme under general diffusion setting.

+Firstly, let us note that the value of a continuously monitoring down-and-out barrier option is expressed as the following form:

-Here, $T > 0$ is a maturity of the option, and $(X_t^x )_t$ denotes a price process of the underlying asset starting from $x$ (usually given as the solution of a certain stochastic differential equation (SDE)).
+Here, $T > 0$ is a maturity of the option, and $(X_t^x )_t$ denotes a vector process starting from $x$ including a price process of the underlying asset (usually given as the solution of a certain stochastic differential equation (SDE)).
 Also, $L$ stands for a constant lower barrier, that is $L < x$, and $\tau$ is the hitting time to $L$:

-It is well-known that a possible approach in computation of $C_\mathrm {Barrier}(T,x)$ is the Euler scheme, which stores the sample paths of the process $(X^x_t)_t$ through an $n$-time discretization with the step size $T / n$.
-In applying this scheme to pricing a continuously monitoring barrier option, one kills the simulated process (say, $(\bar{X}^x_{t_i})_i$) if $\bar{X}^x_{t_i}$ exits from the domain $(L, \infty )$ until the maturity $T$.
-The usual Eular scheme is {\it suboptimal} since it does not control the diffusion paths between two successive dates $t_i$ and $t_{i+1}$: the diffusion paths could have crossed the barriers and come back to the domain without being detected.
-It is also known that the error between $C_\mathrm {Barrier}(T,x)$ and $\bar{C}_\mathrm {Barrier}(T,x)$ (the barrier option price obtained by the Euler scheme) is of order $\sqrt{T / n}$, as opposed to the order $T / n$ for standard plain-vanilla options.
-(See \cite{Gobet}) Therefore, to improve the order of the error, many schemes for the Monte-Carlo method have been proposed.
+It is well-known that a possible approach in computation of $C_\mathrm {Barrier}(T,x)$ is the Euler-Maruyama scheme, which stores the sample paths of the process $(X^x_t)_t$ through an $n$-time discretization with the step size $T / n$.
+When applying this scheme to pricing a continuously monitoring barrier option, one kills the simulated process, say $(\bar{X}^x_{t_i})_i$ if $\bar{X}^x_{t_i}$ exits from the domain $(L, \infty )$ until the maturity $T$.
+The usual Euler-Maruyama scheme is {\it suboptimal} since it does not control the diffusion paths between two successive dates $t_i$ and $t_{i+1}$: the diffusion paths could have crossed the barriers and come back to the domain without being detected.
+It is also known that the error between $C_\mathrm {Barrier}(T,x)$ and $\bar{C}_\mathrm {Barrier}(T,x)$, the barrier option price obtained by the Euler-Maruyama scheme is of order $\sqrt{T / n}$, as opposed to the order $T / n$ for standard plain-vanilla options.
+(See \cite{Gobet}) Thus, various Monte-Carlo schemes have been proposed for improving the order of the error.
 (See \cite {Pham} for instance.)